Galp is committed to promote, respect and comply with internationally recognised human rights.

 São Tomé and Príncipe

-This assessment was directed at the exploratory and appraisal drilling program in the offshore blocks 5, 6, 11 and 12 with the purpose of identifying the human rights implications in relation to the potential impacts of the project’s footprint and to provide mitigation measures (if required) to reduce the probability of these risks occurring.
+This assessment was directed at the exploratory and appraisal drilling program in the offshore blocks 6 (Galp operator), 5, 11 and 12 (Galp minority stake) with the purpose of identifying the human rights implications in relation to the potential impacts of the project’s footprint and to provide mitigation measures (if required) to reduce the probability of these risks occurring.
 The objective is therefore to ensure that the rights of stakeholders, directly or indirectly affected by the project, are protected and not negatively impacted by the project.
+No remediation plan was needed until the current project stage.

 In 2018 we also developed workshops in Portugal and Mozambique focused on the grievance mechanism which comprised among other matters, a framework approach to community consultation.
 These workshops were given to a specific group at Galp which in the course of its work is or may be in contact with communities affected by human rights issues.